stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 So, now we know what golden testing is, but if unit tests and golden tests are so similar, why don't we just keep up with unit tests?
 Right?

 The truth is that unit tests are not useful when evaluating complex and large outputs and that's where the difference lies.
 Test are all about maintainability and readability and when we test large outputs we tend to add visual noise to our code.
-Golden Tests helpfully fixes this issue, lets check the main advantages.
+Golden Tests helpfully fixes this issue, let's check the main advantages.

  - Large outputs are stored in a golden file reducing the visual noise in our code.